 Step 3: Provide onboarding and set clear expectations

-Always, always invest in onboarding your workers, even if they do have years of experience.
-The interview and the onboarding phase are the perfect time for you to set extremely clear expectations of what you want out of your workers.
+Always, always invest in onboarding workers, even if they do have years of experience.
+The interview and the onboarding phase are the perfect time for you to set extremely clear expectations of what you want out of workers.
 You can begin with the rough onboarding guide you set up.
-Work with your hires to improve it and decide on processes together.
+Work with hires to improve it and decide on processes together.
 This will give them a sense of ownership that promotes better work.
 Once you have a new draft of the guide together, start your hands-on set up.

 Step 4: Set up a schedule so that customer service is being checked regularly